UrbsLab/STREAMLINE/README.md

 most recent release of STREAMLINE before use.
 We are actively updating this software as feedback is received.

 ### Publications and Citations
-The most recent publication on STREAMLINE (release Beta 0.3.4) is available as a preprint on arxiv [here]( https://doi.org/10.48550/arXiv.2312.05461).
+The most recent publication on STREAMLINE (release Beta 0.3.4) with benchmarking on simulated data and application to investigate obstructive sleep apena risk prediction as a clinical outcome is available as a preprint on arxiv [here]( https://doi.org/10.48550/arXiv.2312.05461).

 The first publication detailing the initial implementation of STREAMLINE (release Beta 0.2.4) and applying it to